What is Freemasonry?

 Are there Masonic Secrets?

-Freemasonry is a secret organization.
+Freemasonry is an organization with secrets, not a secret organization.
 The “secrets” which Masons may not divulge involve the modes of recognition which Masons may use to identify themselves, as well as parts of the degree rituals.
 However, Lodge buildings are clearly marked and listed in the phone book.
 Members frequently wear rings and pins identifying them as Masons.
 Masonry values confidentiality and so, as with many other organizations, many of its meetings are not open to the public.

 What do Freemasons Give?